tilo/deploy_rails_as_rpm/README.md

 # Deploy Rails As RPM

-`deploy_rails_as_rpm` is a Ruby Gem which helps you generate an RPM spec file for your Rails application, which you can use to build an RPM of your Rails app, which you can then deploy to production servers via your Linux server's native RPM installation mechanism, e.g. yum, apt-get, or rpm.
+`deploy_rails_as_rpm` is a Ruby Gem which helps you generate an RPM spec file for your Rails application, which you can use to build an RPM of your Rails app, which you can then deploy quickly to your production servers via your Linux server's native RPM installation mechanism, e.g. yum, apt-get, or rpm.

 Advantages of deploying a Rails app via RPM include:

  * use Linux's native and robust deployment mechanism to deploy your Rails app
- * your Rails App RPM can require any necessary system libraries if your Gems need them
+ * your Rails App RPM can require any necessary system libraries if your Gems need them (never again get stuck by a missing library.so file during deployment)
  * during deployment your production servers:
-    * don't need to build and possibly compile all your Gems again
+    * don't need to slowly build and possibly compile all your Gems over again
-    * don't need to contain development tools and libraries
+    * don't need to contain development tools or libraries (so hackers won't have it too easy)
+    * won't need RVM, or rbenv on them (those are great tools, but maybe not for production)
- * no performance impact on your production servers, because they don't have to run 'bundle install'.
+ * no performance impact on your production servers, because they don't have to run 'bundle install' anymore.
  * you can quickly start additional production servers from a template and launch your Rails App in seconds
  * your deployment mechanism doesn't rely on RubyGems.org being up.

+In our set-up we use NginX, Unicorn, Rails 3.2.x and Ruby 1.9.3, and we include an easy way to roll your own Ruby RPM.

+## Motivation

 ## 10,000ft Overview

 ... to be continued shortly ...

+## How To